sayedatiqurrahman/winPortableAppManager/README.md

 Progress Tracking: Monitor the status of your installations and uninstallations in real-time.

 Why Use Portable App Manager?
-The winget command is powerful, but it can be intimidating for new users.
-This application acts as a front-end, simplifying the process of software management.
-It’s perfect for setting up a new PC or ensuring you have all your favorite tools readily available, without needing to manually search and download each one.
+While the winget command is a powerful tool for managing software on Windows, its command-line nature can be challenging for some users.
+The Portable App Manager provides a simple, intuitive graphical interface to harness the power of winget without needing to touch the terminal.

+Time-Saving: Quickly set up a new computer by installing all your essential applications in a single, streamlined process.

+User-Friendly: Avoid the hassle of memorizing commands.
+With a clean, visual layout, you can browse, select, and install apps with just a few clicks.

+Centralized Management: Keep track of your applications easily.
+See what's installed and remove software you no longer need from one convenient place.

 Scenario:
 Imagine you just got a new laptop.
 Instead of visiting a dozen different websites to download Google Chrome, VLC Player, VS Code, and WhatsApp, you can simply open this app, check the boxes for the apps you want, and click "Install."
 The application will handle the rest for you.